snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 ​
 :::tip

-While the throughout this package we use the term _channel_, it is entirely possible to define this in terms of something else e.g. a campaign.
+While the throughout this package we use the term _channel_, it is entirely possible to define this in terms of something else e.g. a campaign, and define the spend and classification in the `channel_spend` and `channel_classification` macros respectively.

 :::